Global Antineutrino Modeling for a Web Application: Signal significance

-An important function of this web application is the assessment of the significance of observing a signal in the presence of background.
+The model includes assessments of the significance of observing a signal in the presence of background.
+It does not presently include background due to non-neutrino sources, such as radioactivity (i.e. $^{238}$U, $^{232}$Th) in the target liquid, cosmogenic neutron-rich isotopes (i.e. $^9$Li, $^{16}$N), fast neutrons, or random coincidences.
 The assessment statistic is

-with $S$ the signal, $B$ the background, and $t$ the dwell time.
-With $S$ and $B$ in TNU, $t$ is given in years of exposure of a perfect detector with $10^{32}$ free proton targets.
-Presently, the web application does not include background due to cosmogenic sources or accidental coincidences.
+with $S$ the signal rate, $B$ the background rate, and $t$ the detector live time.
+The denominator represents the Poisson error on the total number observed events.
+With $S$ and $B$ in NIU, then $t$ is given in years of exposure of a detector with $10^{32}$ free proton or electron targets.
+To reach the same significance $N_\sigma$ with a $1$-kT water target, divide the time by the appropriate conversion factor (/NIU/kT(H$_2$O)/y) given in Table~\ref{tab:const}.